top of page

 Our Work

-Our work has three primary focuses: we test regenerative agricultural methods in the Sankuru context, we develop agricultural systems with local farmers in mind, and we improve production for local markets with a broader market in view.
+Sankuru Regen has three primary focuses: we research and field test regenerative agricultural methods in the Sankuru context, we develop agricultural systems and training with local farmers, and we improve production for local markets.
+The following initiatives are the practical work that we are doing to achieve those ends.

 PHOTO-2022-08-22-16-14-56.jpg